thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-i-basic-fw-code.rst

 source code).

 .. note::
-   Simple component IDs currently used at the moment will be replaced by uuids in the future to avoid conflict resolutions while integrating independently developed components.
+   Simple component IDs currently used at the moment will be replaced by UUIDs in the future to avoid conflict resolutions while integrating independently developed components.
 The current implementation requires you to assign an unoccupied number.
+The UUIDs assigned to the components today are used for logging purpose only.

 .. code-block:: c